-The main objectives of KWA were to build and maintain a reliable high-quality water delivery system at rates which would be fair and cost effective to all concerned.
+The primary objectives of KWA were to build and maintain a reliable high-quality water delivery system at rates which would be fair and cost effective to all concerned.
+These main objectives remain, and continue to be met each year.
 And in accordance with its bylaws, KWA maintains a yearly budget of income and expenses.
 The budget is reviewed and approved yearly by the KWA board.